mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 versions of the nodes in the given flow.
 It then modifies the nodes such that they make use of the parallel version.
 A new ``ParallelFlow`` is then constructed and returned.
-One can also reverse this with the function ``unmake_parallel``.
+One can also reverse this with the ``unmake_parallel`` function.

-We can also implement this example by directly constructing a parallel flow:
+We can 	alternatively implement this example by manually constructing a parallel flow:

 ::